 In 2012, Sasha and Rodney published their second book, Jeremy Jackrabbit Recycles the Can in collaboration with the Madison Elementary School District, friends of the Phoenix Public Library, and the Caliber Group.
 That Fall, over 100,000 young people throughout Maricopa County were invited by the Phoenix Public Library, City of Tempe Public Library, and local school districts to submit illustrations for selections of Sasha and Rodney’s book.
 This resulted in the distribution of over 56,000 free copies of Jeremy Jackrabbit Recycles the Can to more than 50 elementary school districts across Arizona.

 With the success of their second book, commitments from additional corporate sponsors and an enhanced partnership with Arizona State University, the publication of the Jeremy Jackrabbit book series has continued:

 - Jeremy Jackrabbit Saves Every Drop.

 - Jeremy Jackrabbit Builds a House.

-Over one thousand drawings were received and reviewed by a panel of artists, teachers, and librarians to bring Jeremy Jackrabbit to life.
-Since each page of the book is illustrated by a different student artist, Sasha and Rodney called on their friend and Southern Arizona artist, Catalina Rankin, to illustrate a formal version of Jeremy that could be used to promote their children’s book and provide additional continuity.
-The Caliber Group, Catalina Rankin, and the dozens of children who illustrated the book donated their time and talents to make this project a success.
-After months of work, what resulted was not simply a children’s book on recycling, but rather a piece of community artwork for everyone to enjoy!
+Because every page of the book is illustrated by a different student artist, Sasha and Rodney called on their friend and Southern Arizona artist, Catalina Rankin, to illustrate a consistent version of Jeremy to promote the book.
+The Caliber Group, Catalina Rankin, and the dozens of children who illustrated these pages have donated their time and talents to this important educational project.
+After months of dedication, the finished piece is not only a children’s book about water conservation, but also a work of art by the community for everyone to enjoy!